coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 failure means that you do.)

-Both the Decipher Script check and (if necessary) the Wisdom check are made secretly, so that you can't tell whether the conclusion you draw is true or false.
+Both the Decipher Script check and (if necessary) the Wisdom check are made secretly, so that you can’t tell whether the conclusion you draw is true or false.

 **Action:** Deciphering the equivalent of a single page of script takes